eagle-io/docs/source/topics/views/dash/index.rst

 Dash
 =========

-|icon-dash| The Dash is for selecting and viewing the customised graphical :ref:`dashboards <node-configuration-dashboard>`.
+|icon-dash| The Dash is for selecting and viewing the customized graphical :ref:`dashboards <node-configuration-dashboard>`.

 Overview